lf-lang/lingua-franca/test/Rust/src/README.md

     - [x] `ActionValuesCleanup.lf`: action value is cleaned up at the end of a tag
     - [x] `ActionIsPresent.lf`: function `is_present` checks whether an action is present at the current tag
     - [x] `ActionIsPresentDouble.lf`: several actions may be present at the same tag
+    - [ ] minimum spacing and spacing violation policy
+    - [ ] todo does scheduling an action twice produce two separate triggers at the same instant?
 - [ ] physical actions
-  - [x] `PhysicalAction.lf`: tests scheduling of a physical action from an asynchronous thread
+  - [x] `PhysicalActionWithKeepalive.lf`: keepalive option should keep the scheduler alive when there are async threads which can send notifications
   - [ ] `PhysicalActionWakesSleepingScheduler.lf`: a physical action triggered during a period of idleness of the scheduler should wake it timely -> todo check it out from the git history and fix it
-  - [ ] `PhysicalActionWithKeepalive.lf`: keepalive option should keep the scheduler alive when there are physical actions in the program
+  - [ ] `PhysicalActionKeepaliveIsSmart.lf`: keepalive option doesn't keep the program alive if live threads do not have a reference to the scheduler
+  - [ ] it should be possible to request shutdown asynchronously
 - [x] timers
   - [x] `TimerDefaults.lf`: timer with all params defaulted (`timer t;`) is non-periodic and has offset zero
   - [x] `TimerPeriodic.lf`: timer can be periodic